Jerusalem Old City

 The Western Wall

-The Western Wall Tunnel tour, booked through the Western Wall Heritage Foundation, takes you through the excavated sections north of the plaza, including the largest stone in the Temple Mount structure (approximately 570 tonnes) and the section closest to the former Holy of Holies.
+The Western Wall Tunnel tour, booked through the Western Wall Heritage Foundation, goes through excavated sections running north beneath the Muslim Quarter.
+The tour passes the largest single stone in the entire Temple Mount structure – estimated at approximately 570 tonnes – and reaches the section of the wall closest to where the Holy of Holies once stood.
+Book in advance; it sells out.

 Temple Mount / Haram al-Sharif

-The walled platform above the Western Wall contains the Dome of the Rock (691 CE), one of the oldest surviving Islamic structures, and the Al-Aqsa Mosque (709 CE).
-The Dome of the Rock’s interior is closed to non-Muslims; the esplanade and exterior are accessible during specific hours.
-Non-Muslim access is through the Mughrabi Gate adjacent to the Western Wall plaza and is restricted to certain morning and afternoon windows — hours change seasonally and access can be suspended during periods of tension.
-Check current status before planning.
+The walled platform above the Western Wall contains the Dome of the Rock (completed 691 CE, one of the oldest surviving Islamic structures in the world) and the Al-Aqsa Mosque (709 CE).
+The Dome of the Rock’s interior is closed to non-Muslims; the esplanade, the exterior, and the surrounding platform are accessible to non-Muslims through the Mughrabi Gate during restricted hours: generally Sunday through Thursday, 07:30 to 11:00 and 13:30 to 14:30, closed Friday, Saturday, and Islamic holidays.

 Church of the Holy Sepulchre